mnieber/gen/docs/snippets/creation-and-relation-rules.md

     )
 ```

-## Fact
+## Fact: a creation-:rule creates a :resource from a :term

-A (Python) :Moonleap-module contains :creation-rules that convert :terms into Python :resource objects.
-A :creation-rule is a python function that is decorated with `@create` and returns a :resource.
+A (Python) :Moonleap-module contains creation-:rules that convert :terms into Python :resource objects.
+A creation-:rule is a python function that is decorated with `@create` and returns a :resource.

-## Fact
+## Fact: a creation-:rule is triggered using pattern matching

 The `@create` decorator contains a term-pattern that can be matched against a term.
-This pattern can include a name, data and tag pert.
+This pattern can include a name, data and tag part.
 Here, the term-pattern is `"item"`.

-## Fact
+## Fact: a created-:rule is triggered after a resource was created

+A created:-rule is a function - that is decorated with `@rule` - that is called after a resource has been created.
+Here we see a created-:rule called `created_item` whenever a resource was created that matches the "item" pattern.

+## Fact: the most specific creation-:rule wins

-The most specific :creation-rule that matches the :term is used to create the resource for that :term.
+The most specific creation-:rule that matches the :term is used to create the resource for that :term.
 For the term `project:item`, the match with `create_project_item` is more specific than the match with `create_item`.

 ## Snippet (`bar_pkg/item/__init__.py`)